zackproser/panthalia/README.md

 I wired up a Markdown "What you see is what you get" (WYSIWYG) editor for my content - so I can also include rich elements such as my newsletter subscription widget, for example.

-## Image generation
+## Image generation via StableDiffusion XL

 A couple of months ago, I started experimenting with using StableDiffusion generated images for my blog posts.

-I'm especially fond of generating pixel-art style images - and I found a great Discord that runs several bots allowing you to generate images on demand - but (reasonably) with some rate limits around generation.
+I'm especially [fond](https://www.zackproser.com/blog/maintaining-this-site-fucking-sucks) of [generating](https://www.zackproser.com/blog/maintaining-this-site-no-longer-fucking-sucks) pixel [art](https://www.zackproser.com/blog/i-am-joining-pinecone-io) or [neon-punk](https://www.zackproser.com/blog/video-reviewing-github-prs-in-terminal) style images - and I found a great Discord that runs several bots allowing you to generate images on demand - but (reasonably) with some rate limits around generation.
 I wanted to remove that limitation for myself and set myself up with a reliable pipeline for unlimited image generation.

 ![Panthalia generates images for my blog posts based on the prompts I submit](./public/panthalia-example-stable-diffusion-generation.png)